microsoft/terraform-provider-azuredevops/website/docs/d/data_git_repositories.html.markdown

   - `remote_url` - HTTPS Url to clone the Git repository
   - `project_id` - Project identifier to which the Git repository belongs.
   - `size` - Compressed size (bytes) of the repository.
+  - `default_branch` - The name of the default branch.

 ## Relevant Links